wadmiraal/wadmiraal.net/src/_drafts/why-i-do-not-recommend-domain-access.markdown

 title: "Why I don't recommend using Domain Access for a large Drupal project"
 description: "For large, multidomain sites that need to share users and content, a common module to use is the Domain Access module.
 It has some serious drawbacks, though, and here's why."
 layout: post
-favorite: false
 tags:
   - Drupal
   - Wisdom
   - Rant
 ---

 I must first and foremost say I truly respect the maintainers of the [Domain Access](http://drupal.org/project/domain) module.
 It works as advertised, and works even *extremely* well.
 And in certain conditions, it is well worth it.
 But I have found it to be more of a hassle than a help for larger, more demanding projects.
 And I would have *loved* to know what I know now when these projects started.

 ## In Short

 If the project is maintaining only a few, small sites that are all *very* similar, Domain Access is the way to go.

-If the project is maintaining many, large sites that are all *different*, Domain Access is *not* the way to go.
-Try using something like [Aegir](http://www.aegirproject.org/) or [Dush](http://drush.ws/) (using the `@sites` alias) to solve some of the multi-site problems.
+If the project is maintaining many, large sites, or sites that are all *different*, Domain Access is *not* the way to go.
+Try using something like [Aegir](http://www.aegirproject.org/) or [Dush](http://drush.ws/) (using the `@sites` alias) to solve some of the common multi-site problems.

 ## What Is Domain Access ?